nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

     for handling failed transfers.
     We can use the filesize stored previously to check how much data we expect to receive.
-11. Once the transfer is complete, we are free to persist the file to disk.
+11. Once we have received all expected file data, we close the `F` connection.
+    It is always the downloader's responsibility to close the connection to indicate a completed transfer.
+The uploader must not close it.

 # Distributed Messages